Nena's Wellness Corner

 • Transfer the branzini to a cutting board or parchment paper (for easier cleanup).
 Slice them open lengthwise down the middle.
 Remove the main bone first, then the small bones along the sides.
 Serve the fish on individual plates with a sliced lemon and a side salad with greens and cherry tomatoes.

-• Preparing the fish topping: Mix 2-3 cloves of chopped garlic, two tbsp olive oil, 1/2 freshly squeesed lemon, chopped parsley bunch and salt and peppe to taster.
+• Preparing the fish topping: Mix 2-3 cloves of chopped garlic, two tablespoon olive oil, ½ freshly squeesed lemon, chopped parsley bunch and salt and peppe to taster.

 Video